-Background checks in MBA admissions are more common for some schools than others, but their overall use is growing.
+Background checks in MBA admissions are more common for some schools than others, but their general use is growing.
 Some programs vet every admitted applicant, while others randomly select a percentage of candidates.
-Still others delve further only when something seems to raise a red flag.
-The process usually takes place in the spring, after all application rounds have passed and candidates begin sending in their deposits.
+Others delve further only when something seems to raise a red flag.
+The process usually occurs in the spring, after all application rounds have passed and candidates begin sending in their deposits.